 At PivotHealth.com, we want to make health insurance content easy to …understand so that it can help you make better decisions.
 We adhere to strict editorial standards.
 This post may contain links to lead generation forms or direct you to our trusted insurance brokers, which is how we make money.
 However, this will not influence our writing.
 The content of this page is accurate as of the posting or update date.
 Read more

 Some women may call leaving the workforce permanently “early retirement” when in reality they are pursuing a new career, like providing daycare for grandchildren or taking care of elderly parents full time.
 Others might have the financial freedom to explore their other interests outside of work.
-Whatever the reason for leaving the mainstream workforce before the age of 65, it’s important for women to know what they can do to stretch their retirement dollars through to the end of their lifetime.
+Whatever the reason for leaving the mainstream workforce before the age of 65, it’s important for women to know what they can do to stretch their dollars through to the end of their lifetime once they retire.

 Here are a few finance tips to help you get the most out of your well-earned retirement dollars.

 Buy New Health Insurance Like a Short Term Health Plan or No Deductible Insurance